kjurczyk/human-computer-distraction/README.md

 - Right click on the extension now, and click "Options"
 - Pick a color that isn't green.
-- Go to a different tab and try to use the extension again.
+- Go back to https://developer.chrome.com/ and try to use the extension again.
 - The button should be the color you clicked.
 - The page should turn the color of the button you clicked.